 In October of 1996, NorthShore created NorthShore Research Institute to serve as the focal point for its substantial and growing research activities.
 The Institute houses nearly 200 externally funded research faculty who currently occupy more than 125,000-square-feet of research space and work on over 1,000 active research protocols.
-Total external funding is now more than $100 million.

 Created in 2003, NorthShore Foundation is dedicated to attracting and stewarding philanthropy in support of the integrated healthcare delivery system’s mission to “preserve and improve human life.”
 Generous donations of time, talent and treasure—from individuals, foundations and corporations—help to ensure that world-class healthcare is available close to home.
 Philanthropy was integral to the founding of NorthShore in 1891, and is simply a part of who we are—past, present and future.